Year of Service Overview

 Along with working at an a placement site, you will participate in several programs through CVV to enrich your faith life, cultivate a community awareness, and open your eyes to the deep need to commit to justice work for systemic change.
 Each Friday, CVV staff and volunteers participate in reflection and discussion to process your experience at your work site and learn about many different systemic issues in the city and our world.

 Each volunteer has room and board completely covered.
 Additionally, volunteers receive a grocery stipend to use with their community for food costs.
 Volunteers do not need to fundraise any money beforehand.
 Each month, volunteers receive a small stipend to cover personal expenses and overall wellness.

 Additional financial supports: mental health services, medical insurance, travel to Denver at the beginning of the year, travel leaving Denver after completion of the program, bus transportation to work, a bike and any repairs, an education award, loan deferment assistance.

 CVV does not want finances to be a barrier.
 If there is something not included on this list, we welcome a conversation on what other supports would make a year of service possible for you.

 Our year of service begins at the beginning of August and goes through the end of June.
-When you fill out the initial application, our staff will give you more specific dates.
-Volunteers are given 7 vacation days to use throughout the year.
+When you fill out the initial application, our staff will give you specific dates for that program year.
+Volunteers are given seven (7) vacation days to use throughout the year.
 In the spirit of simplicity, we ask that you are intentional with travel during your year.

 Follow our Instagram to see a deeper look into the life of our community and program!